hsgarn/foosOBS/README.md

 #### Warn 2
 This is the filename for Team 2's Reset Warning flag.
 Default filename is warn2.txt.

+#### Team 1 Name 1
+This is the filename that holds Team 1's player 1's name.
+Usually this would be the forward player.
+Default filename is team1name1.txt

+#### Team 1 Name 2
+This is the filename that holds Team 1's player 2's name.
+Usually this would be the goalie player.
+Default filename is team1name2.txt

+#### Team 2 Name 1
+This is the filename that holds Team 2's player 1's name.
+Usually this would be the forward player.
+Default filename is team2name1.txt

+#### Team 2 Name 2
+This is the filename that holds Team 2's player 2's name.
+Usually this would be the goalie player.
+Default filename is team2name2.txt

 #### Tournament
 This is the filename of a freeform text field that can be used for the name of the tournament or venue.
 Default filename is tournament.txt.